Stephen Amell Teases ‘Arrow’ & ‘Smallville’ Crossover Possibility

 The sign in the background of the picture could be a clue indicating the meeting has something to do with Amell’s Nocking Point Wines.

-Presently there have not been any formal announcements from the Smallville stars or Arrowverse.
+Presently, there have not been any formal announcements from the Smallville stars or Arrowverse.
 So, only time will tell what the teasing picture is in reference to.

 @StephenAmell possibly teases #Arrow #Smallville crossoverhttps://t.co/rJnYMhFvPv